tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 When you configure a cash payment method, customers are redirected to PayU's checkout, where they can download the payment voucher and pay it at the corresponding physical location.
 Follow the instructions below to add this payment method to your VTEX shop.

+**Step by Step:**

-1. In the left panel, select **Transactions > Payments > Settings**.
-Select the **Custom Payments** tab.
+1. Log in to the VTEX administration panel and go to **Transactions > Payments > Settings**.

+2. Select the **Custom Payments** tab.

 ![PrintScreen](/assets/VTEX/vtex15.png)

-2. In this tab, you have five (5) available slots to configure cash payment methods.
+3. In this tab, you have five (5) available slots to configure cash payment methods.
 In this example, we will set up OXXO, a Mexican cash payment method.<br>Click any available box in the **Notes Payables** section.

 ![PrintScreen](/assets/VTEX/vtex18.png)

-3. Provide the following information:
+4. Provide the following information:

 * **Name**: Use the value listed [here]({{< ref "select-your-payment-method.html" >}}) in the `paymentMethod parameter` column.
 For this example, enter `OXXO`.
    * **Description**: Enter a description to display when the customer selects this payment method (optional).